Identifying the fingerprints of topological states by tuning magnetoresistance in a semimetal: the case of topological half-Heusler Pt1-xAuxLuSb: Discussion

-To rule out the possible bulk origin of the observed quantum Hall effect we explicitly calculated the Landau levels taking into account both the orbital and Zeeman effects along with quantum confinement due to the finite thickness of our thin films.
-We utilized a \textit{k.p} fitting of the bulk-band structure along with the estimated Fermi levels from the low-field Hall coefficient (Fig. 1d) for the calculations, details of which can be found in the Supplementary Information \cite{suppl}.
-Even after the inclusion of a range of plausible g-factor values for the bulk bands, the experimental data cannot be reconciled with the estimated Landau levels ruling out the possibility of their bulk origin.
+To rule out the possible bulk origin of the observed quantum Hall effect we explicitly calculated the Landau levels taking into account both the orbital and Zeeman effects along with the quantum confinement due to the finite thickness of our thin films.
+We utilized a \textit{k.p} fitting of the bulk-band structure along with the estimated Fermi levels from the low-field Hall coefficient (Fig.~\ref{fig:Transport}(d)) for the calculations, details of which can be found in the Supplementary Material \cite{suppl} (Section IV, Figs.~S10,S11).
+Even after the inclusion of a range of plausible g-factor values for the bulk bands, the experimental data cannot be reconciled with the estimated Landau levels ruling out the possibility of their bulk origin (see Fig.~S11 in \cite{suppl}).
 Another possible origin of the observed quantum Hall behavior is the presence of massive, doubly degenerate Volkov-Pankratov states at the \pals\/ / InSb hetero-interface \cite{volkov1985two, tchoumakov2017volkov, inhofer2017observation}.
 However, such states can only arise for a smooth hetero-interface where the gap evolves over a length \textit{l} greater than $\xi$, which is impossible in our case as the estimated value of $\xi$ in \pals\/ thin films exceeds the film thickness.
 Another tantalizing possibility for the origin of the observed quantum Hall effect could be the Fermi arc states \cite{armitage2018weyl} that originate from magnetic field induced Weyl points, as has been predicted in the half-Heusler compounds \cite{cano2017chiral}.
-However, symmetry constraints on the Fermi arc states explicitly rule out the possibility of lifting the degeneracy of the Fermi arc induced quantum Hall states under a magnetic field, in contrast to our experimental observation \cite{suppl}.
+However, symmetry constraints on the Fermi arc states explicitly rule out the possibility of lifting the degeneracy of the Fermi arc induced quantum Hall states under a magnetic field, in contrast to our experimental observation (see Figs.~S12,S13 in \cite{suppl}).